moistosaurus/realm-src/README.md

 This is a C# server emulator for the 7.0 vanilla Realm of the Mad God client.
 Uses NLog for performant logging, and redis for fast in-memory data access.

 The source comes setup for local use, compile using an IDE like Visual Studio, and you should be good to go.
 To play locally, a vanilla RotMG version 7.0 client is required (connecting to localhost).
-- You will find a vanilla 7.0 client, connecting to localhost, in the root folder of the source > [../webmain.swf](https://github.com/moistosaurus/realm-src/blob/master/webmain.swf)
+- As a little candy, here's a clean, fast and barebones AS3 7.0 client [click me!](https://github.com/moistosaurus/realm-cli).
+Flex 4.6 recommended.

 The aim is for it to eventually become an exact replica of version 7.0 of Realm of the Mad God while offering a great amount of flexibility, allowing for easy modifications in order to make the source your own!
 Only difference is that the server will be quite barebones, meaning I will be removing bloated features like packages from the client.